 2. Niche Content Wins the Game

 For instance, new mums are everywhere around the globe.
-But some of them are stay at home mums, others are working mums, others are entrepreneur mums.
+But some of them are stay-at-home mums, others are working mums, others are entrepreneur mums.
 And each of them faces different challenges in dealing with a new baby.
 What they want is beyond generic life/work balance advice.
 They want something that covers their specific situation.

 3. Transparency Is the New Rule of the Game

 Be transparent about everything.
 When you work with influencers, disclose this relationship as a disclaimer to relevant posts.
-When you collect prospects’ data, tell the exactly how you will use their personal information and what you do to protect it from leaking.
+When you collect prospects’ data, tell them exactly how you will use their personal information and what you do to protect it from leaking.

 People want to do business with companies that are honest and accountable about their content marketing strategies and the way they use client data for analytics and marketing purposes.